 How is the distribution mark‐up structured?

-The program provides cost savings and additional incentives for larger drop sizes.
+The mark-up structure for the program is determined by the average drop size of a public agency.
 Agencies that receive an average delivery of $3,000 per drop with an average payment term of less than 45 days earn program A margins.
-If the agency is less than $3,000 per drop with an average payment term of less than 45 days they earn B margins, an increase of 1.3% over program A. If an agency achieves program A and has an annualized combined volume of $2.0 million within a 5 mile radius they achieve program Z margins, 1.0% less than program A.
+If the agency is less than $3,000 per drop they earn B margins, an increase of 1.3% over program A. If an agency achieves program A and has an annualized combined volume of $2.0 million within a 5 mile radius they achieve program Z margins, 1.0% less than program A.

 How does the participating agency access their discounts?

-For the distribution program with U.S. Foodservice, Premier has negotiated the category margins that will be applied to the cost of goods on each product at time of invoicing.
-CMA products have three types of discounts
+For the distribution program with US Foods, Premier has negotiated the category margins that will be applied to the cost of goods on each product at time of invoicing.
+CMA products have three types of discounts:

 Are there additional incentives for the participating member to achieve?